US Prepares to Board Iran-Linked Ships as Strait of Hormuz Remains Closed

 - The US military is preparing to board and seize Iran-linked oil tankers and commercial ships in international waters, according to unnamed US officials.

-- Iran reversed its decision to reopen the Strait of Hormuz and announced continued closure in response to a US blockade of Iranian ports.
+- Iran has reversed its decision to reopen the Strait of Hormuz and is maintaining its closure in response to a US blockade of Iranian ports.

-- Former Treasury Secretary Hank Paulson warned that the economic risks from the Iran conflict may impact global and US markets.
+- Former Treasury Secretary Hank Paulson warned that the biggest economic risk from the Iran conflict may come from global shocks affecting US markets.

-- US President Trump convened a situation room meeting with top aides to address the renewed crisis in the Strait of Hormuz.
+- US President Trump has convened meetings with top aides to address the renewed closure of the Strait of Hormuz.

 What Happened